 Invited to Small Forest Tenure Capacity Building committee, with NACFOR & Woodlot Product Development Council-to plan and incubate value added initiatives in support of small, local forestry operators.
 Resulted in feasibility studies for log information exchange & co-op sawmill.

-June 2020 to present Secured $385,237 in grant funding to benefit community
+June 2020 to present Have secured $445,264 in grant funding since 2020 to benefit community.

 “NADB is a valuable community partner which brought a much needed Level 2 charging station into our community to increase traffic from EV drivers that might otherwise by-pass our community.
 Without their leadership on this initiative, it is unlikely this project would have made it from concept to reality.”